Top 10 Gay Bars & Clubs in San Antonio (2026)

 8. Cobalt

-- Don't miss: Craft cocktails (the bartenders here take drinks seriously), the sleek interior, and the contrast with The Strip's louder bars
+- Don't miss: The neighborhood-bar vibe, friendly regulars, and the contrast with The Strip's louder rooms

-- Good to know: More intimate than the big clubs.
-Good for dates, small groups, or a cocktail before heading to the dance floor elsewhere
+- Good to know: Located on McCullough Avenue, not The Strip.
+More intimate than the big clubs — good for a quieter night or a drink before heading to the dance floor elsewhere

 9. 800LIVE Nightclub and Venue